csae8092/howTo/README.md

 * the post's text can be written, modified, edited with any text editor locally **done**
 * posts metadata is edited/stored in application's db **done**
 * the text of the posts can be fetched by the application from any public GitHub account and imported into the app's database **done**
-    * maybe the app can be updated automatically using "GitHub's WebHooks":https://help.github.com/articles/about-webhooks/
+    * maybe the app can be updated automatically using [GitHub's WebHooks](https://help.github.com/articles/about-webhooks/)
     * from the database one should be enabled to load further versions of the text
 * the app renders documents to HTML which were encoded in
     * markdown **done**